 I am a Ph.D. student in the Department of Computer Science at Princeton University, where I work with Prof. Jia Deng in the Princeton Vision & Learning Lab.
 I am also working closely with Prof. Olga Russakovsky.
 I am interested in formal reasoning, machine learning, and artificial intelligence in general.
-My current research focuses on how machine learning techniques can be applied to solve theorem proving — a long-standing research area that was dominated by formal methods.
+My current research focuses on how machine learning techniques can be applied to solve automated theorem proving — a long-standing research area that was dominated by formal methods.
 Prior to that, I worked on human pose estimation, action detection, and visual relationship understanding.

 I received my master’s degree from the University of Michigan and my bachelor’s degree from Tsinghua University.